BDC Hamburger Icon

 While shopping the market for a vehicle that matches your intentions and ambitions, you’ll likely be met with plenty of tempting offers and bargains for vehicles that aren’t what you set out to buy.
 It’s crucial to determine whether any vehicle you’re considering can cope with the demands it will face.

-Whether it’s for a 9-to-5 shuttle between offices, regular liaising missions, or door-to-door marketing, purchase a vehicle that can do the job.
+Purchase a vehicle that can do the job, whether it’s for a 9-to-5 shuttle between offices, regular liaising missions or door-to-door marketing.

 Keep an eye on your chosen car’s fuel economy using online miles-per-gallon calculators.
 Alternatively, consider a hybrid or electric vehicle.